samsonanami/IDAPI/README.md

 We uses [Semantic Versioning](http://semver.org/) for versioning.
 The versioning is automatically handle by the gradle [Semantic Version Plugging](https://github.com/vivin/gradle-semantic-build-versioning).

-## Acknowledgments
-### Story behind our nickname.
+## Story behind our nickname

-We belie each and every project that we build is one of our creations.
-Our creations which solve a problem and **inspire emotions** in many lives in this world.
-If we did not gave a name to our precious creation it will be so un fair to it.
+We believe each and every solution that we build is with heart to **inspire emotions** in many lives in the world.
-How does the people who receive the benefits of this creation will ever remember it if it dose not have any name.
+We need a meaningful name because we want to associate that mark with something that bear resemblance to its true prupose.
+After all, a name is the first emotional attachment to everything around us.

+Hence we turned to Greek Methology and gave our project the name **Orion**.Greek meaning of this term is *rising in the sky* .
+There are moments that we look upto the sky and wonder till something make sense.
+Our solution just do excatly that.
+In this case, make sense about validity of identification documents ;-).
-After all name is the first emotional attachment to everything around us.
-Hence we gave our project a name **Orion** Greek meaning of this term is *rising in the sky* and we hope this product will rise in the software industry hence we decided to take this name.
-Not only the product but all the other sub modules has its own name.
-Dive in to this world of creation to discover more about our project.
+Not only the product but all the other sub modules has its own names.
+Dive into the project to know more.